(see Gynecologic Tumors.)

 Rectal cancers may require hysterectomy to ensure complete tumor removal.
 Cesarean delivery may be done as early as 28 wk, followed by hysterectomy so that the infant can be saved and aggressive cancer treatment started.

-For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see Table 7: Gynecologic Tumors: Clinical Staging of Cervical Carcinoma*) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because conservative options may be possible then.
+For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see Clinical Staging of Cervical Carcinoma) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because conservative options may be possible then.

-If invasive cancer (FIGO stage IA2 or higher) is diagnosed during early pregnancy, immediate therapy appropriate for the cancer is traditionally recommended.
+If invasive cancer (FIGO stage IA2 or higher) is diagnosed, pregnancy should be managed in consultation with a gynecologic oncologist.
+If invasive cancer is diagnosed during early pregnancy, immediate therapy appropriate for the cancer is traditionally recommended.
 If invasive cancer is diagnosed after 20 wk and if the woman accepts the unquantified increase in risk, treatment can be deferred until into the 3rd trimester (eg, 32 wk) to maximize fetal maturity but not delay treatment too long.
-When hysterectomy is delayed until delivery, some experts recommend that it be done immediately after delivery.
-Others recommend delaying hysterectomy until 6 wk postpartum because risks due to hysterectomy are thought to be much greater at delivery because of the increased blood supply to the pelvic organs at that time.
+For patients with invasive cancer, cesarean delivery with radical hysterectomy is done; vaginal delivery is avoided.

 Other gynecologic cancers: